canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "This is a custom engine?"

 "Bevy fork, actually!
-SpacetimeDB backend.
-But there's a ton of custom stuff, yeah."
+Very custom backend for the shared state.
+And... well, we'll get to it."

 "Wow, takes me back.
 Good for all these NPCs...
 I know it's placeholder assets, but someone's done some really nice work on the movement."

-I meant it.
-The screen showed a bustling area, a village of bulbous huts tangled in bridges, all supported by these giant upside-down mushrooms.
-A lot of it was still greyboxed, but I could see what was intended---a much expanded version of the Scurriers' Market area in the original game, with the original assets jutting out here and there.
-Tiny figures ran about, jumping gaps between the bridges, bumping into each other, conversing, using tools...
+I mean it.
+Behind the screen is a bustling area, a village of bulbous huts tangled in bridges, all supported by these giant upside-down mushrooms.
+A lot of it still greyboxed, but I can see what's intended.
+It's recognisably an expanded version of the Scurriers' Market area in the original game.
+Here and there I can spot an old asset I made.
+And throughout it all, tiny figures run about, jumping gaps between the bridges, bumping into each other, conversing, using tools...

 "About that..."
 Yeong-Mi said.

 "Right."
-Violet spoke up.
+Violet speaks up.
 "Those aren't NPCs."

 I gave her a look.
 "But there's hundreds of them."

 "We had to be sure it would work before we started recruiting everyone."
 Yeong-Mi said.
 "But it does."

 "What am I looking at?
 Are these some sort of like, actual AIs?
 AGIs, whatever.
 Is that why this is a secret?"
 I didn't want it to be that.
-But my dalliances with certain online cults had done a number on my imagination, here.
+But I lived through the late 2020s, and my dalliances with certain online cults have done a number on my imagination, here.

 "I'm afraid we haven't cracked the secret of AGI in a basement in Glasgow."